Fetu Afahye: Celebrating the Fetu Afahye

 After the Omanhen's sacrifice, the Fetu festival reaches its climax on the first Saturday of September.
-This particular day attracts a unique and attentive audience for the procession of the Asafo Companies, which usually parade along the street of Cape Coast from Kotokuraba through Chapel Square to the chief palace.
+This particular day attracts a unique and attentive audience for the procession of the Asafo Companies, which usually parade along the street of Cape Coast from Kotokuraba through Chapel Square to the chief's palace.
 People from all parts of the country visit Cape Coast to observe this festival.
 A durbar of chiefs is held on this day to deliberate on issues affecting Oguaa Traditional Area as well as the seven Asafo companies to contribute to the security of Oguaa Traditional Area.
-This day is marked by drumming, dancing and pouring of libation to usher the state in a peaceful and prosperous new year.
+This day is marked by drumming, dancing and the pouring of libation to usher the state into a peaceful and prosperous new year.

 Contemporary issues, such as the Afahye state dance, local cuisine, football games, clothing and traditional wear, among many other forms of cultural artifacts, add up to giving facial lift to the endowments of the festivals, particularly the stylish and eye-catching dance of the Miss Afahye.

-After the festive days are over, the grand ceremony is on Sunday, when a joint service of all Christian denominations is held at Victoria Park to offer thanks to Almighty God for helping Oguaa Traditional Area to have a peaceful festival.
-In addition the day is an occasion is to appeal for funds for Oguaa Traditional Area.
-In view of this, the Omanhen and his divisional chiefs as well as elders attend the church occasion and take the opportunity to announce the day for next year's celebration.
+After the festive days are over, the grand ceremony is on Sunday, when a joint service of all Christian denominations is held at Victoria Park to offer thanks to God for helping Oguaa Traditional Area to have a peaceful festival.
+In addition, the day is an occasion to appeal for funds for Oguaa Traditional Area.
+In view of this, the Omanhen and his divisional chiefs as well as elders attend the church occasion and take the opportunity to announce the day for the next year's celebration.